connexcs/docs/docs/customer/customer.md

 **Voice Mail** tab

 If Voice Mail is enabled, you can set which email address receives messages, as well as reset the Voicemail Password.
-You also have the ability to view and delete current messages.
+You also can to view and delete current messages.

 ![alt text][sip-auth]